-This discussion 'The roles and position of International Statistical Organizations' builds on the manuscripts in the September special issue with contributions from International Statistical Organizations.
+This discussion 'The roles and position of International Statistical Organizations' builds on the

 The discussion focuses on the global governance of official statistics and the role and position of International Statistical Organisations.
 The statements invite the readers to reflect on the role and value of (statistical) data, their role as a public good and the role of the UN member states, the International Statistical Organizations and the UN Statistical Commission in the development and management of official statistics.